The heatwave of 2003

 Above is a weather chart for midday on 5 August 2003.

 It shows an area of high pressure over most of Western Europe.
 Air is moving around the high in a clockwise direction, bringing a hot, dry tropical continental air mass to the UK at this time.
 This pattern occurred for much of the rest of the month.
 High pressure areas usually bring little cloud and warm conditions in summer.

-You can find out more about weather charts in the weather section of the Met Office website.
+You can find out more about Key to symbols and terms in the weather section of the Met Office website.

 The satellite images below confirm there is very little cloud over most of Europe.

-You can find out more about satellites in the science section of the Met Office website.
+You can Using satellites to help create weather forecasts in the science section of the Met Office website.